kristopherjohnson/bitsybasic/README.md

 These files can be loaded by using the `LOAD` command.
 Note, however, that the output of `FILES` may include files that are not valid BASIC programs.

+**CLIPLOAD/CLIPSAVE**

+These are like `LOAD` and `SAVE` except, instead of reading from files, they read from and write to the system clipboard.

+`CLIPLOAD` is like pasting the clipboard contents into your program.
+So, you can copy a program from a text editor or other application and then use `CLIPLOAD` to load it into FinchBasic.

+`CLIPSAVE` is like doing a `LIST` and then copying the result to the clipboard.
+So you can do a `CLIPSAVE` and then paste the result into a text editor or other application.

 **TRON/TROFF**

 The `TRON` command enables statement tracing.
 Line numbers are printed as each statement is executed.  `TROFF` disables statement tracing.